seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 If it be proved against an alien
 That by direct or indirect attempts
 He seek the life of any citizen,
-The party ’gainst the which he doth contrive
+The party 'gainst the which he doth contrive
 Shall seize one half his goods; the other half
 Comes to the privy coffer of the state;
-And the offender’s life lies in the mercy
+And the offender's life lies in the mercy
-Of the duke only, ’gainst all other voice.
+Of the duke only, 'gainst all other voice.
-In which predicament, I say, thou stand’st;
+In which predicament, I say, thou stand'st;
 For it appears, by manifest proceeding,
 That indirectly and directly too
 Thou hast contrived against the very life
-Of the defendant; and thou hast incurr’d
+Of the defendant; and thou hast incurr'd
 The danger formerly by me rehearsed.
 Down therefore and beg mercy of the duke.